How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 You don’t have to become someone else entirely overnight.

-There’s no need to go vegan, cut dairy, or make any other drastic changes if you don’t want to.
+There’s no need to go vegan or cut dairy or make any other drastic changes if you don’t want to.
 Not at first.

 On week three, switch from potatoes to brown rice.
-By then, you may feel motivated to take a walk or do some pushups, anything to continue feeling as good as you do and achieving your results.
+By then, you may feel motivated to take a walk or do some pushups, anything to continue feeling as good as you do, and to continue achieving the results you are.

-If you fear that friends or family will mock you or act differently toward you for trying to change your eating or exercise habits or switching certain foods for another, you can always cite what you have learned here.
+If you fear that friends or family will mock you or act differently toward you for trying to change your eating or exercise habits, or for switching certain foods for another, you can always cite what you have learned here.

 Being overweight and having excess body weight can make you sick and lead to early death.

-These are not easy conversations, but sometimes unpleasant conversations are necessary for everyone’s benefit.
+These are not easy conversations to have but sometimes unpleasant conversations are necessary for everyone’s benefit.

-If those around you care about you and your health, they will not only be okay with your changes but may want to join you on your weight loss journey.
+If the ones around you care about you and your health, they will not only be okay with your changes, but they may want to join you on your weight loss journey.

 Just like the story of the family who recently lost their 24-year-old daughter to COVID-19 and obesity-related illness.
 The entire clan decided to go on a diet as a message of familial unity.